Costco: Other company milestones

 The first Costco warehouse in Seattle was replaced with a new building on an adjacent lot to the north in March 2005; the company was able to arrange to keep the same address for the new building, which was on land acquired from Seattle Public Schools.
 The original building was demolished and replaced by a parking lot, gas station, and car wash—the company's first—which opened in 2006.
 In 2014, Costco was the third largest retailer in the United States.
 That year Costco announced plans to open an online store in China using Alibaba Group.
+Costco entered the Chinese market without a physical store, initially only as an online retailer.
+The store would sell food and household items to Chinese consumers on Tmall, an e-commerce platform owned by Alibaba Group.
+Tmall is a business-to-consumer e-commerce platform used by customers in China to purchase items.
+This allowed Costco to enter the Chinese market without building a brick-and-mortar store.
+Many other retailers, including Zara, Burberry, and ASOS, also joined Tmall to sell their products, which was an easy way to enter the Chinese market.

 Costco announced the opening of 29 new locations in 2016, the most in one year since 2007.
 Span Construction, led by King Husein, has constructed almost all of Costco's buildings since 1989.

 Costco opened its first warehouse in China on August 27, 2019, in Shanghai.
 The store attracted so many customers that it had to close after only a couple of hours.
-The first Costco in New Zealand opened at West Auckland in September 2022, delayed from mid-August due to the economic impact of the COVID-19 pandemic.
+Soon after opening Costco grappled with fading membership interest and low footfall.
+With rivals like Alibaba's new retail online/offline model, Hema's Fresh in Shanghai that delivered in doorstep delivery in 30 minutes with extensive online catalogues, both things Costco did not have.
+Many used membership to get opening day bargains, only to seek membership refunds and cancellations.
+Free perks from Alibaba's e-commerce sites further fueled drop-offs, resulting in dropping renewal rates to around 60% in China.The first Costco in New Zealand opened at West Auckland in September 2022, delayed from mid-August due to the economic impact of the COVID-19 pandemic.